 Books

-The Mindfulness Prescription for Adult ADHD: An 8-Step Program for Strengthening Attention, Managing Emotions, and Achieving Your Goals by Lidia Zylowska (excellent book with very specific and very practical guidance on how to practice various mindfulness-based meditations.
+The Mindfulness Prescription for Adult ADHD: An 8-Step Program for Strengthening Attention, Managing Emotions, and Achieving Your Goals by Lidia Zylowska (Excellent book with specific and practical guidance on how to practice various mindfulness-based meditations.
 The comments are customized for persons with Attention Deficit Hyperactivity Disorder, though the practices are suitable for anyone.)

 ADD-Friendly Ways to Organize Your Life by Judith Kolberg and Kathleen Nadeau